 Hydrographic Society of America

 Alexander, Lee, "Providing Meteorological and Hydrographic Information via AIS Application-Specific Messages: Challenges and Opportunities" (2011).
-Center for Coastal and Ocean Mapping.
+US Hydrographic Conference.
 802.